What to Know Before Your South America Trip

 6. Some South American towns will have unreliable internet

-If you're backpacking to smaller towns it sort of comes with the package, but for digital nomads, finding good wifi in parts of South America is a rarity.
+If you're backpacking to smaller towns it sort of comes with the package, but for digital nomads and remote workers, finding good wifi in parts of South America is a rarity.
 Good wifi will make you cry tears of joy.
 In other parts of South America, though, it will feel like you never left home.